 Which means nonsense.
 In chapter II Open Entrance is not that much diverting from Introitus Apertus.
-Apart from some misinterpretations you can find in the bottom.
+Apart from some misinterpretations, you can find them at the bottom.
 But I decided to continue my translation from latin and comment on these paragraphs that Philalethes has entirely dedicated to Mercurius Philosophorum and its composing principles.
 That’s to say its metamorphoseon.

-This Open Entrance version is the translation by Arthur Edward Waite in 1893, the most common in the internet.
+This Open Entrance version is the translation by Arthur Edward Waite in 1893, the most common on the internet.